wireless90/ProcessInjector.NET/ProcessInjector/.NET Startup Hooks/README.md

 > Remember, the `Desktop` folder is restricted to NOT execute any executables.
 But it doesn't matter as we can bypass it using this hooking method.

-Now let's start a `netcat` session in our host and listen to port `3333` which is configured in our `hook.dll` to connect.
+Now let's start a `netcat` session in our host and listen to port `3333` which is configured in our `hook.dll` to connect to.

 ![image](https://user-images.githubusercontent.com/12537739/149791028-904b0dd4-15f7-4b88-a5a6-0752e6f00dfb.png)